 4th Summer School on Sustainable Chemistry, 24-28 September 2018 at Leuphana University, Lüneburg

-The Summer School on Sustainable Chemistry will provide the participants with an understanding of the latest developments of the concepts of sustainable chemistry and chemicals management.
-The program of the summer school includes a theoretical part (lectures) and practical exercises/case studies, group discussions and an excursion to exemplify important aspects of sustainable chemistry.
+The 4th Summer School on Sustainable Chemistry for Sustainable Development (24-28 September 2018) will provide the participants with an understanding of the latest developments of the concepts of sustainable chemistry and chemicals management.
+The program of the Summer School includes lectures, practical exercises, case studies, group discussions and an excursion to exemplify important aspects of sustainable chemistry.

 1st ISC3 Stakeholder Forum, 25-26 October 2018 in Frankfurt a.
 M.

 The ISC3 Stakeholder Forum will provide stakeholders from all sectors with the opportunity to discuss sustainable chemistry issues and engage with the ISC3 experts on the activities of the centre.

 More Information will be available soon.

 Conference on Green Chemistry, 5-6 November, Vienna, Austria

 As a final event of the programme “Smart and Sustainable Europe” a conference on Green Chemistry will be held on November 5th – 6th, 2018.
 This conference brings together experts in chemical science and technology, industry and policy to present the current status of Green Chemistry worldwide and in the European Union.
 It also provides an opportunity for the participants to consider and discuss options for aligning two approaches: chemicals control and sustainable chemical evolution (Green Chemistry), in order to make our society fit for sustainable living with chemicals in a less toxic world.
 Detailed information on the Green Chemistry Conference and registration is available here.

 Part of the conference will be dedicated to a presentation of Green Chemistry Start-ups.